Siege of Madrid: Nationalist "Drive on Madrid" (August–October 1936)

 The initial strategy of the military plot had been to assume power all over the country in the manner of a pronunciamiento (military coup) of the 19th century.
 However, resistance to the coup by Republicans meant that Francisco Franco and his allies instead had to conquer the country by military force if they wanted to seize power.
 Franco himself had landed in Algeciras, in southern Spain, with Moroccan troops from the Spanish Army of Africa.
 Mola, who commanded the colonial troops as well as the Spanish Foreign Legion and Carlist and Falangist militia, raised troops in the north.
 Together, they planned a "Drive on Madrid" with Franco advancing from Badajoz, which he took in August and Mola advancing from Burgos.
 Franco's veteran colonial troops, or regulares, under General Juan Yagüe, along with air cover supplied by Nazi Germany, routed the Republican militias in their path.
-Yague argued for a rapid advance on Madrid, but Franco overruled him to relieve the Nationalist troops besieged in Toledo.
+Yagüe argued for a rapid advance on Madrid, but Franco overruled him to relieve the Nationalist troops besieged in Toledo.
 That diversion held up the attack on Madrid by up to a month, which gave the Republicans time to prepare its defence.

 Meanwhile, in Madrid, the Republican government had reformed under the leadership of socialist leader Francisco Largo Caballero, whose government included six socialist party ministers, two communists, two from the Republican Left party, one from the Catalan Left party, one from the Basque Nationalist Party and one from the Republican Union.
 The communists were a minority in the government, but they gained in influence through their access to arms from the Soviet Union and foreign volunteers in the International Brigades.
 The Republican military commander in Madrid was nominally a Spanish general, Jose Miaja, but Soviet military personnel were perhaps more important.
 General Vladimir Gorev was their overall commander, General Yakov Smushkevich controlled the air forces sent from the Soviet Union and General Dmitry Pavlov commanded their armoured forces.
 About 90% of the Republican defenders of Madrid were militias raised by left-wing political parties or trade unions, which elected their own leaders.
 The Republican command had relatively little control over the units in the early phase of the Civil War.